gvwilson/thirdbit/_posts/2013/2013-08-13-what-we-cover-in-instructor-training.md

   than intimate familiarity with our lessons on regular expressions.
 </p>
 <p>
-  The next round of training&mdash;our seventh&mdash;will start in early October.
+  The next round of training–our seventh–will start in early October.
   If you would like to take part, please send us email and we'll add you to the contact list.